 # 1 – One Way or Another

 The song “One Way or Another,” represented everything that was special about late 70’s new wave music.
-The hard edge sounds driven by melodic ideas that were fueled by keyboard and guitar runs on top of biting lyrics and straight forward vocals.
-There was nothing virtuous about the tracks , no female singers reaching for Maria Carey style high notes, no guitar players laying down blistering guitar solos.
+The hard-edge sounds are driven by melodic ideas that were fueled by keyboard and guitar runs on top of biting lyrics and straightforward vocals.
+There was nothing virtuous about the tracks, no female singers reaching for Mariah Carey style high notes, no guitar players laying down blistering guitar solos.
 It was all about the song and the attitude.
 Not only was “One Way of Another,” Blondie’s greatest recording, it stands as one of the best rock and roll new wave tracks that closed out the 1970’s rock and roll era.

 Photo by By Private Stock Records (eBay item photo front photo back photo front) [Public domain], via Wikimedia Commons